Ondkloss/norwegian-wordlist/README.md

 Example output (and working wordlist) is `wordlist_20190123_norsk_ordbank_nob_2005.txt` and `wordlist_20190123_norsk_ordbank_nno_2012.txt`.

+To handle sorting of ÆØÅ you can include the PyICU module.
+This also fixes some diacritic issues (EÉÈÊ), but might give some illogical results for AA sorted as Å.

 ## Source

 The bokmål source material is from [Norsk Ordbank in Norwegian Bokmål 2005](https://www.nb.no/sprakbanken/show?serial=oai%3Anb.no%3Asbr-5&lang=en), the 2019-02-20 update.
 It is released under the [CC-BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).